Mingkai14/DDGWizard/Docs/Introduction.rst

    <p></p>
    <b>Purpose:</b>
    <div style="text-align: justify;">
-   The application program and source code have been published here, potentially prompting DDGWizard to become a useful resource for aiding rational design of protein thermostability.
+   The application program and dataset of DDGWizard have been published.
+This document provides detailed guidance on how to use them.
    </div>
    <p></p>